r4victor/brtlx/topics/computer_science/theory_of_computation.md

 [Elements of Automata Theory](https://www.amazon.com/Elements-Automata-Theory-Jacques-Sakarovitch/dp/0521844258) paid • book • by Jacques Sakarovitch • 2013-09-01
 This book is a treatise on finite automata theory.
-It's 750 pages long, very mathematical, and yet exceptionally well-written text.
-You'll learn about fundamental notions like rationality and recognizability as well as advanced results about automata over different mathematical structures.
+It's 750-page-long, very mathematical, and yet exceptionally well-written text.
+You'll learn about fundamental notions like rationality and recognizability as well as advanced results about finite automata over different mathematical structures.